nurulaidayanti/SD-training/readme.md

 ❔ *What* is DFT?
 * consists of IC design techniques that add testability features to a hardware product design
+* a step of the design process in which testing features are added to the hardware
 * facilitates design to become testable
 * add extra design in existing design to test it before fabricating